hdgarrood/hdgarrood.github.io/_drafts/down-with-show-part-2.markdown

 the repl or for debugging purposes, and I've hinted at how we might be able to address these.

-In the next post, I'll talk in more detail about a design I've come up with to addressing these shortcomings.
+In the next post, I'll talk in more detail about a design I've come up with in order to address these shortcomings.

 Next up: [Part 3: A replacement for Show][]